-While we’re on the subject of jargon, journalists will try anything to avoid using it.
+While we’re on the subject of jargon, journalists and anyone who knows how to be a good editor will try anything to avoid using it.
 You should, too.
 If you don’t, editors will change it a word they think everyone will understand.
 So, if you need to include a technical word or phrase, add an explanation.
 Using any recognised news source as a guide and applying the Mind-your-language rule will help.

 It’s unlikely your press release headline will appear as written in a newspaper or on a website.
 But as you’re trying to get a news decision maker’s attention, it’s worth knowing how professional headline writers do it.

 - Tell the story in one, brief sentence; (NZ software company to supply China government);

 - Keep the active voice (see earlier note);